Goda’s Slave – Chapter 26: I Am You

 A single drop fell down from the sky.
 It hit the back of Kanna’s head coldly, and it broke trails through her hair on its way down the back of her neck.
 The water sucked the warmth out of her skin, made her muscles stiffen.

 It was then that she noticed the curtain of mist that had been falling between her and Goda.
-The rain had been faint at first, but the longer she leaned into the silence, the thicker it grew, and it both reflected and obscured some of the moonlight that struck the giant’s face.
+The rain had been faint at first, but the longer that Kanna allowed the silence to widen, the thicker the curtain grew, until it both obscured and reflected some of the moonlight that struck the giant’s face.

-Even so, she could still see the white of that animal’s clenched teeth.
+Even so, she could still see the white of Goda’s clenched teeth.
 She could see the look of pain.

 “Goda…,” Kanna whispered.
-Several instincts warred together inside of her.
-She was too shocked to move at first, but the impulse to stretch forward won out, and she reached through the curtain and towards the giant who was hiding behind it.
+Many instincts warred together inside of her.
+She was too shocked to move at first, but the impulse to stretch across the gap won out, and she reached through the curtain of rain towards the woman who was hiding behind it.
 “Look, Goda, I don’t understand.
 I—”

 The giant stepped back.

-“Just now, you said….”
-Kanna found herself blinking against the water, looking closely at Goda’s face, trying to determine how she might have misheard the woman.
+“Just now, you said—” Kanna found herself blinking against the water, looking closely at Goda’s face, trying to determine how she might have misheard.
 She watched the tiny rivers trickling down from Goda’s forehead and onto her jaw.
-She looked closely at Goda’s mouth and tried to envision it repeating the words she thought she had just heard.
+She looked closely at Goda’s mouth and tried to envision it repeating the words.

 Then, there was something else that came together.